 The read capacity of the Sanger sequencing is higher as compared with the chemical degradation method.
-It can sequence 700 to 800bp in a single run, therefore, it is more suitable for sequencing of the genomes of bacteria and other prokaryotes.
+It can sequence 700 to 800bp sequence in a single run, therefore, it is more suitable for sequencing bacterial or other prokaryotic genomes.

 It is more advanced and automated.
 Even the error rate is very low as compared with the conventional chain termination method.
 Still, it is time-consuming and a high-cost method.

 It takes approximately, 50 years to sequence all the 3.2 billion bases of the human genome through the semi-automated Sanger sequencing methods.

 In 1993, Bertil Pettersson, Mathias Uhlen and Pål Nyren described the pyrosequencing method.

 The method is based on the detection of the pyrophosphate released during the chain reaction of nucleotide addition.
 Here the order of the nucleotide is determined by the PPi released during the joining of two adjacent nucleotides (3’OH- 5’P).